Article Summary: Historic Sites In South Dakota

 In 1985, the memorial underwent a major renovation and expansion, with the addition of a new museum and interpretive center that provides visitors with a more in-depth look at the history of the USS South Dakota and its role in World War II.

 Today, the USS South Dakota Battleship Memorial continues to attract visitors from all over the world and remains an important cultural and educational resource for the community.
 It serves as a reminder of the bravery and sacrifice of the men and women who served on the ship and in the United States Navy during World War II.

 9. Wind Cave National Park

-Coming in at #9 on our list of the best historic sites in South Dakota is Wind Cave National Park.
+Just because we’re More Than Just Parks doesn’t mean that we’ve forgotten about them.
+At #9 on our list of the Best Historic Sites In South Dakota is Wind Cave National Park.

 While you’re there, I recommend the following activities:

 Cave Tours: Wind Cave is known for its complex network of underground passages and rare boxwork formations.
 There are several guided cave tours available, ranging from easy to challenging.

 Hiking: The park has over 30 miles of hiking trails that vary in length and difficulty.
 The trails offer scenic views of the prairie, forest, and wildlife.